 \datagen is implemented using the MapReduce parallel paradigm.
 In MapReduce, a Map function runs on different parts of the input data, in parallel and on many node clusters.
 This function processes the input data and produces for each result a key.
 Reduce functions then obtain this data and Reducers run in parallel on many cluster nodes.
 The produced key simply determines the Reducer to which the results are sent.
 The use of the MapReduce paradigm allows the generator to scale considerably, allowing the generation of huge datasets by using clusters of machines.

 In the case of \datagen, the overall process is divided into three MapReduce jobs.
 In the first job, each mapper generates a subset of the persons of the graph.
 A key is assigned to each person using one of the similarity functions described above.
-Then, reducers receive the the key-value pairs sorted by the key, generate the knows relations following the described windowing process, and assign to each person a new key based on another similarity function, for the next MapReduce pass.
+Then, reducers receive the key-value pairs sorted by the key, generate the knows relations following the described windowing process, and assign to each person a new key based on another similarity function, for the next MapReduce pass.
 This process can be successively repeated for additional correlation dimension.
 Finally, the last reducer generates the remaining information such as forums, posts and comments.

-\subsection{Output Data}
+\section{Output Data}

-For each scale factor, \datagen produces three different artefacts: \begin{itemize} \item \textbf{Dataset}: The dataset to be bulk loaded by the SUT.
-It corresponds to roughly the 90\% of the total generated network. \item \textbf{Update Streams}: A set of update streams containing update queries, which are used by the driver to generate the update queries of the workloads.
-This update streams correspond to the remaining 10\% of the generated dataset. \item \textbf{Substitution Parameters}: A set of files containing the different parameter bindings that will be used by the driver to generate the read queries of the workloads. \end{itemize}
+For each scale factor, \datagen produces three different artefacts: \begin{itemize} \item \textbf{Dataset:} The dataset to be bulk loaded by the SUT.
+In the Interactive workload, it corresponds to roughly the 90\% of the total generated network. \item \textbf{Update Streams:} A set of update streams containing update queries, which are used by the driver to generate the update queries of the workloads.
+This update streams correspond to the remaining 10\% of the generated dataset. \item \textbf{Substitution Parameters:} A set of files containing the different parameter bindings that will be used by the driver to generate the read queries of the workloads. \end{itemize}

-\subsubsection{Scale Factors}
+\subsection{Scale Factors}

 \ldbcsnb defines a set of scale factors (SFs), targeting systems of different sizes and budgets.
-SFs are computed based on the ASCII size in Gigabytes of the generated output files using the CsvBasic serializer.
-For example, SF 1 takes roughly 1~GB in CSV format, SF 3 weights roughly 3~GB and so on and so forth.
-The proposed SFs are the following: 1, 3, 10, 30, 100, 300, 1000.
-Additionally, two small SFs, 0.1 and 0.3 are provided to help initial validation efforts.
+SFs are computed based on the ASCII size \emph{in Gibibytes} of the generated output files using the \textsf{csv-singular-merged-fk} serializer (see \autoref{sec:serializers}).\footnote{This way of characterizing the size of the data set is identical to the scaling of TPC-H and TPC-DS.} For both workloads, the SF1 data set is 1~GiB, SF100 is 100~GiB, and SF\numprint{10000} is \numprint{10000} GiB (not 10 TiB).

+However, \textbf{note that the two SNB workloads have different data sets} due with different folder structures.

+The data sets sizes are established as follows: For both workloads, we use the default settings for the splitting the data into an intial (bulk-loaded) data set and the later update operations (``streams'').
+For Interactive, both the 90\% initial data and the 10\% update streams count towards the total size and the \textsf{csv-singular-merged-fk} serializer is used.
+For BI, the sum of the initial snapshot (97\%) and the update operations (daily inserts and deletes) are measured and the default CSV serializers (\textsf{composite-merged-fk}) is used.

+It is important to note that for a given workload and scale factor, data sets generated using different serializers contain exactly the same data, the only difference is in how they are represented.